\"Writing.Com

 John pressed his hand against the writing.
 "I love you too, Sheila."

 He now suspected that Sheila's crash was not an accident at all, but a deliberate attempt to silence her.
 He carefully pulled the tape away and clutched the vile tightly in his hand.
 "I'm going to ruin you, Charles Colby.
 I'll see you rot in Hell."
+Reaching the nightstand, he grabbed his glass of orange juice finished it, and then climbed out of bed, his body aching from fatigue.

 Moving to the window, he pulled the curtain back to check the weather outside.
-On the front yard, Charles Colby stood facing the house, looking up at the window as though he were waiting for John to see him.
+In the front yard, Charles Colby stood facing the house, looking up at the window as though he were waiting for John to see him.
 John's first instinct was to duck back, but their eyes locked momentarily, and then Colby turned and walked to his jet-black Hummer and climbed inside.
 Another man waited inside the car.
 John watched as they sped away until the vehicle finally disappeared around a corner.
 "Well, well, well, Charles, it looks as though we have reached a ‘Mexican standoff'."

 Suddenly, his head swooned and it felt as if all the strength had left his legs.
-He was just able to get back to the bed, and then collapsed upon it in a heap.
+He was just able to get back to the bed and then collapsed upon it in a heap.

 Immediately, he found himself within the darkness of the dream.
 The room smelled of death and putrefaction as hundreds of crows performed a herky-jerky ballet around him.
-Unafraid of his presence, their heads bobbed to-and fro while they squawked and fought over some dead carrion that lay upon the floor.
+Unafraid of his presence, their heads bobbed to and fro while they squawked and fought over some dead carrion that lay on the floor.
 John noticed a piece of red meat hanging from the beak of a nearby crow.
 Several others moved in to take it from him as the bird quickly took flight amid the loud protests of its attackers.

+"John...."
 It was Sheila.

 Moving dream-like toward her voice, the crows screeched at him and pecked at his feet and legs.
 He kicked his way through them until he saw where they were bunched closer together, one atop the other, in a feeding frenzy.
 As he approached, the flock soared out of his reach revealing a form lying upon the ground.
 The skin puckered on the nape of his neck.
+"Sheila?"

+"John...is that you?"
 Her crumbled body lay in a contorted heap.
 Several crows pecked at her eyes and the soft tissue of her face.
 They were eating her.

+"Oh, my God!
+No!"
 Screaming and kicking, he attacked the relentless birds, knocking them away with his arms and hands, flailing his limbs wildly hoping to make contact.
 He pulled one away from her face, crushing its neck with his hand.
-He grabbed another, and it quickly turned on him, pecking his arm and wrist with a beak as hard as rock.
-He reached up with his other hand and twisted its head off, and then threw the dead bird at the others.
+He grabbed another, and it quickly turned on him, pecking his arm and wrist with a beak as hard as a rock.
+He reached up with his other hand twisted its head off, and then threw the dead bird at the others.
 They swarmed overhead, unyielding, too intent to give up their meal.
 John felt the brush of their wings as they swooped at him from above.
-He tried to wave them off, felt more painful pecks on his hands and arms.
+He tried to wave them off and felt more painful pecks on his hands and arms.

+He bent to his wife and looked in horror at what remained of her pocked and blood-splattered face.
+Her cheeks were shredded in torn flesh, and her eyes missing from their gaping and bloodied sockets.
 "Sheila!"
 The scream squeezed out of him as he covered his mouth with his hand.
 The crows landed and walked a perimeter around her body.
 A few braved his wrath and rushed forward digging their beak into Sheila's legs or stomach, and then shaking their head like a shark rending flesh, they pulled away small dangling pieces of meat.

 "Get away!"
 John yelled, but there were too many.
 He watched in horror as a bird threw its head back and swallowed a piece of his wife.